Conference Research Tests Adaptive Video and Quality Benchmarks

 The researchers reasoned that the encoding complexity of videos involve two main factors: the amount of motion in the clip and the amount of detail.
 To assess the amount of detail, the authors used I-frame size, since at a constant quantization parameter, more detail requires a larger file size to preserve.
 To measure the amount of motion in a clip, the researchers used average P-frame size divided by I-frame size, to decouple the effect that large I-frames can have on P-frames (this is the trust the math part).

 These metrics decided upon, the researchers encoded 3226 of the highest-quality clips in the 4K library to H.264 using FFMPEG with a constant quantization parameter of 28.
-Then, they measured I frame and I/P frame size and plotted the graph shown in Figure 2, which in essence creates a 9-slot taxonomy of 4K clips based upon the amount of motion and detail.
+Then, they measured I frame and I/P frame size, which in essence creates a 9-slot taxonomy of 4K clips based upon the amount of motion and detail.
 In each region, they selected 20 clips closes to the center of each region, and selected the highest quality clip.

 From these clips, they produced 2K variants, and encoded these variants and the original 4K clips to 2 Mbps, 3 Mbps, 6 Mbps, and 11 Mbps.
 Then they scaled the 2K versions back to 4K for side-by-side subjective testing.
 The result was an average switching rate of about 5 Mbps.
 From this, the authors concluded: “In this sense, SSIM is probably a good quality index for the purpose of estimating the average resolution switching bitrate for large amount of videos.
 Although SSIM may overestimate or underestimate the quality for a particular video, its estimation error will be averaged out when estimating average quality for a large collections of videos.”